preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 Of course these developers would be working on their own separate computers, with their own copies of the code.
 We'll talk more about this type of collaboration later!

+### A note on branch names

+We are giving our branches funny names like `feature/...`.
+This is a common thing for developers to do.
+It gives a little bit more info about what the branch is for.

+Naming conventions save lives!

+Here are some examples of how people sometimes name their branches:

+- `feat/...` or `feature/...` for new functionality
+- `fix/...` or `bugfix/...` for fixing bugs
+- `docs/...` for documentation

+It is very useful to be explicit on things and **build good habits** even when you are working on your own personal projects!

 ## Let's implement our contact page link

 Checkout your `contact_link` feature branch: